 9. You don't have to commit to being a shut-in

-In a year when we’ve sacrificed so much socializing, it’s difficult to imagine nixing what little mingling we’re still able to do—a backyard, or a socially-distanced happy hour, for example—for any reason, but Sheinbaum says that some people find it difficult to socialize without the booze.
-If you’re among them, her advice is not to isolate, but rather to try and maintain the same social calendar you had prior to Dry January.
+After another year of sacrificing so much socializing, it's difficult to imagine nixing what little mingling we're still able to do—a backyard, or a socially-distanced happy hour, for example—for any reason, but Sheinbaum says that some people find it difficult to socialize without the booze.
+If you're among them, her advice is not to isolate, but rather to try and maintain the same social calendar you had prior to Dry January.
 One way to set yourself up for success in this booze-free socializing is to be the one making the plans for your pod (if you have one).
-“Take the reins,” she says.
-“For example, if you are typically invited to meet for cocktails with your next door neighbor every day at 5 p.m., instead suggest going for a hike or watching a movie.”
-This approach has the added bonus of ensuring you’re only participating in activities that bring you joy, she adds.
+"Take the reins," she says.
+"For example, if you are typically invited to meet for cocktails with your next door neighbor every day at 5 p.m., instead suggest going for a hike or watching a movie."
+This approach has the added bonus of ensuring you're only participating in activities that bring you joy, she adds.

 And if you're dating, especially in the pandemic, it can feel like alcohol is nonnegotiable; after all, in some parts of the U.S., there aren't all that many sober activities available right now.
 Still, Sheinbaum says she's found that non-drinking dates tend to end up being more creative and memorable.
 Plus, they offer an opportunity to form a more meaningful connection early on.

 10. You shouldn't give up if you slip up